Equality and Diversity

 - Equality Diversity and Human Rights Policy

-- Application of the NHS Equality and Diversity System, (EDS2) – (ensuring our action plans support achievement of our objectives and have clear ownership)
+- Application of EDS 2022 (ensuring our action plans support achievement of our objectives and have clear ownership)

 - Approach to the NHS Inequalities Agenda.